trangle1302/cancer-tissue-segmentation/README.md

 # To-do list until meeting 2/5/2019:
 1. Unit test implementation (Trang marks down the code segments to be tested and Reda write the testing with mltest)
   a.
 Output of network if the last layer is probability should be a float between 0-1, if the last layer is logistic then the output should be binary.
   b.
-Variables change (input-output, loss, acccuracy)
+Variables change (input-output should not be in the same, loss should reduce, acccuracy should increase)
   c.
-Variables don't change (learning rate if fixed learning rate or ReduceLROnPlateau or LRStep don't apply.
+Variables don't change (learning rate if fixed learning rate or ReduceLROnPlateau or LRStep don't apply).
 2. Code review: put code into modules (Ethan, Reda), Test if the modular pipeline work on Kaggle by imputing code as dataset (Trang)
 3. Final report: Summarizing background, methods (in reports):
   a.
 Background: Question addressed and challenges (identifying tumor vs not, like intro or background of 3 papers we reviewed), Existing methods (methods of the 3 papers).
 (Ethan)